kacper-ragankiewicz/kacper-ragankiewicz/README.md

 - 👋 Hi, I’m @kacper-ragankiewicz, I'm studing IT in Polytechnic Institute.
-- 👀 I’m working in DevsCNTR as a Fullstack Developer.
+- 👀 I’m working in Cryptomage as a Softwear Developer.
-- 🌱 Working mostly with Django and React.
+- 🌱 Working mostly with Django, React and JS.
 - 📫 U can reach me throu email: kacper@devscntr.com
 - or private message: kacper-ragankiewicz@wp.pl